 - 'Statement of Verification', where the plaintiff affirms under oath that the allegations in the complaint are true and not frivolous.

 The summons is the official document that requires the defendant to show up and answer the allegations in the complaint.
 Fortunately, the summons is mostly boilerplate and will be easy to fill out with our pre-formatted forms.
 You need to make sure the proper notification language is included so the defendant will know how to respond and where to file their answer.

 Once the complaint and summons have been drafted in the proper style and format, you will need to file them at the appropriate courthouse and pay the applicable filing fee.
 They will then need to be served on the defendant.

 Once served, the defendant will have a certain amount of time to respond by filing an ‘Answer’ to the complaint.
 After an answer has been filed, both sides will engage in ’Discovery’, where they are required to disclose information to each other.
 These disclosures are made by each party sending the other a Request for Production of Documents (RFP), wherein they ask for specific documents that are relevant to the case.
-Our New York RFP form packets are currently 20% off!

 This is just a brief outline of how to file a civil lawsuit in New York.
 Of course, the details of any specific case will be slightly more complicated, but as you can see, the basic nuts and bolts of how to file a summons and complaint in New York are well within the grasp of the average person.
 Anyone can learn how to file a lawsuit without an attorney.
-Our New York Summons and Complaint form packet includes more detailed instructions, as well as templates and samples that are already formatted for New York courts.
+Our New York Summons and Complaint form package includes more detailed instructions, as well as templates and samples that are already formatted for New York courts.
 All our forms are currently on sale for 20% off their normal price!
-Follow the link above or click the button at the top of this page to purchase the form packet.
+Follow the link above or click the button at the top of this page to purchase the form package.
 Thank you for reading!